 Congenitally missing teeth, or hypodontia, is a condition whereby permanent teeth never form.
 This can be corrected with dental implants.
 This can occur with any of the 32 teeth.
 Congenitally missing teeth can also be genetically sensitive in that the trait can be passed down from one or the other parent.

 As modern man has evolved, the skull size has decreased.
-As the skull has decreased, the size of the jaw bone has also decreased but the size of our teeth have not.
+As this has occurred, the size of the jaw bone has also decreased, however tooth size has not.
+If you believe in Charles Darwin’s Theory of Evolution and Natural Selection, you will find that it is a common situation.
 Every day, we see more and more patients with congenitally missing permanent teeth.
-It is common to be missing permanent lateral incisors or wisdom teeth, but any permanent tooth can also be missing.
+It is more common to be missing permanent lateral incisors or wisdom teeth, but any permanent tooth can also be missing.